lancekrogers/script-to-grab-claude-code-docs-from-anthropic/claude_docs/tutorials.md

-    # Create a new worktree with a new branch git worktree add
+    # Create a new worktree with a new branch
+    git worktree add ../project-feature-a -b feature-a

-    ../project-feature-a feature-a # Or create a worktree with an existing branch git worktree add ../project-bugfix bugfix-123
+    # Or create a worktree with an existing branch
+    git worktree add ../project-bugfix bugfix-123

 This creates a new directory with a separate working copy of your repository.